redolfosei/redolfosei/README.md

  <p> 🎓 Graduated with Bachelor's Degree in BScICT.</p>
  <p> ⚡ More of a self-learner who loves learning new technologies and tools from the internet. </p>
  <p> ✌️ Super positive and I always look forward for new adventures in technology.</p>
- <p> 😎 I am a self-trained Web Developer and my journey began at my age of 20!. </p>
  <p> 👐 I hate restricting myself to a single domain and I always try to extend my interest in multiple domains.</p>
- <p> ⏱️ I spend most of my time coding and learning new stuff from documentations, udemy, theodinproject, youtube, coursera, codewar, freecodecamp.etc
+ <p> ⏱️ I spend most of my time coding and learning new stuff from documentations, ALX, udemy, theodinproject, youtube, coursera, codewar, freecodecamp.etc
  <p> 🎮 I love to play video games too!
 FIFA and other adventurous games.
 I read books and watch presentations often, TEDx videos when free. </p>
  <p> 🪙 I invest in crypto,stocks and FIAT. </p>
  <p> 💻 I spend on books and gadgets!. </p>